openelb/website/content/en/docs/getting-started/configuration/configure-ip-address-pools-using-eip.md

 * `disable`: Specifies whether the Eip object is disabled.
 The value can be:

   * `false`: Porter can assign IP addresses in the Eip object to new LoadBalancer services.
   * `true`: Porter stops assigning IP addresses in the Eip object to new LoadBalancer services.
-Existing services are not be affected.
+Existing services are not affected.

 `status`: Fields under `status` specify the status of the Eip object and are automatically configured.
 When creating an Eip object, you do not need to configure these fields.